Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Conclusions

-\item The variations of $\Gamma_d$ of plasma can be used as a diagnostic to distinguish between reconnection and mirror acceleration in turbulence.
-The reconnection acceleration of particles interacting with local weakening fields occurs when $r_L$ is smaller or comparable to the current layer thickness at an early time of the simulation.
-It results in an increase of both parallel and perpendicular momentum of particles, but does not dominate the particle energization in turbulence, as reported earlier by \citep{Comisso:2019frj}.
-In the absence of cooling, the accelerated particles frequently encounter the volume-filling reconnection regions at a late time of the simulation.
+\item The reconnection acceleration of particles interacting with local weakening fields occurs when $r_L$ is smaller or comparable to the current layer thickness at an early time of the simulation.
+It can result in an increase of both parallel and perpendicular momentum of particles, but does not dominate the particle energization in turbulence, as reported earlier by \citet{Comisso:2019frj}.
+In the absence of cooling, the accelerated particles more frequently encounter the growing reconnection regions toward the end of the simulation.
 However, this is not expected in reality with well-separated gyroradii of non-thermal and thermal particles.

+\item One must exercise great caution when comparing turbulent acceleration in 2D and 3D, and in driven and decaying turbulence.
+In the absence of turbulence stochasticity in 2D, acceleration is expected to be inefficient, but the relaxation of 2D magnetic structures is much slower than that of 3D structures.
+The combination of these effects may make turbulent acceleration appear similar in 2D and 3D \citep[e.g.,][]{Comisso:2018kuh, Comisso:2019frj}.
+However, the underlying physics is fundamentally different.
+Their comparison should be performed with driven turbulence.

 \end{enumerate}